mxaiorg/mxmcp/readme.md

 1. Edit your `claude_desktop_config`.json
    * You make need to create the file if it does not already exist.

 2. Add the following JSON below, where:
    * Note mxhero-mcp-server JSON should be added alongside any other MCP servers of your configuration.
+   * Be sure to put the full path as the command value.
+For example:
+     * `/Users/bob/mxmcp`
    * Parameters are:
      * '-t' (token) parameter is required.
      * '-d' is an optional custom tool description.